*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 This rosemary tea blend is not as snappy or peppery as the previous one on our list.
 In this blend, the rosemary and the sage carry the weight of expectations and they do not disappoint.

-There is a slightly piney flavor to the sage as well which blend nicely with the robust piney flavor of the rosemary.
+There is a slightly piney flavor to the sage as well which blends nicely with the robust piney flavor of the rosemary.

 How Do You Make Sage Rosemary Tea?